hampoelz/Digi4School2Pdf/README.md

 __The PDF is broken, what should I do?__
 You can try to use the free pdf repairer [ilovepdf.com/repair-pdf](https://www.ilovepdf.com/repair-pdf)

-_*❗ I will soon implement an automatic solution to repair the PDF*_
+_*❗ I will soon try to implement an automatic solution to repair the broken PDFs*_

 ## Disclaimer
 This project is for educational purposes only and it's illegal to download and/or use the generated PDF-files.